-On December 1, 2021, the Company issued 106,677 warrants as consideration for an investment in Titan.io.
+\\ On December 1, 2021, the Company issued 106,677 warrants as consideration for an investment in Titan.io.
 Each Warrant is exercisable for one share on or before September 15, 2024, at an exercise price of C\$30.00 per Share.

-On November 30, 2021, the Company completed an agreement with Stifel GMP as lead underwriter and sole book runner to include a syndicate of underwriters (the "Underwriters"), whereby the Underwriters will purchase, on a bought-deal basis, 3,834,100 special warrants of the Company (the "Special Warrants") at a price of C\$30.00 per Special Warrant for aggregate gross proceeds to the Company of C\$115,023,000 (the "Offering").
+\\\ On December 28, 2023, the Company completed a bought-deal financing of 5,750,000 special warrants of the Company (the "2023 Special Warrants") at a price of C\$5.00 per Special Warrant for aggregate gross proceeds to the Company of C\$28.75 million (the "Offering").
+Each 2023 Special Warrant entitles the holder to receive without payment of additional consideration, one unit of the Company upon exercise consisting of one common share and one-half of common share purchase warrant.

-On January 12, 2022, each Special Warrant was deemed to be exercised into one Unit comprised of one common share of the Company and one-half of one common share purchase warrant (each whole common share purchase warrant being a "Warrant").
-Each Warrant is exercisable for one share on or before May 30, 2024, at an exercise price of C\$30.00 per Share.
+On February 2, 2024 the 2023 Special Warrants were deemed exercised into one unit of the Company comprised of one common share of the Company and one-half of one common share purchase warrant.
+Each whole warrant entitles the holder thereof to purchase one common share of the Company at an exercise price of C\$6.00 per whole warrant until December 28, 2026.